polinavishnev/Website-prototype-public/README.md

 # Text-Based Question and Feedback Generator

-## Technical Update
-The deployed site currently experiences the OpenAI rate limitation error.
-I am working on debugging it, but for an example of what the website is intended to work like, please see the Loom Demo below.

 ### Introduction

 This project is a web application that allows the user to paste multiple text files, get relevant quiz questions on them, and receive immediate feedback on their understanding.